asteroid-99942/apophis-blocklist/README.md

 At the time of writing the list has over 3 million entries compiled from third party blocklists.
 A big thank you to all those contributors who share their lists with the community.

-In PiHole ass the following URL to your list manager. https://raw.githubusercontent.com/asteroid-99942/apophis-blocklist/main/output/hosts.txt
+In PiHole add the following URL to your list manager. https://raw.githubusercontent.com/asteroid-99942/apophis-blocklist/main/output/hosts.txt

 <br>